-Personal wireless communication devices, mobile computers, and mobile phones must be turned off during school hours unless the device is being used for supervised classroom instruction solely for educational purposes at the discretion of the teacher.
+Personal wireless communication devices, personal mobile computers, and mobile phones must be turned off during school hours unless permission of the principal (or designee) for supervised classroom instruction or at the discretion of the principal.
 It is the student's responsibility to ensure that the device is turned off and out of sight during unauthorized times.

-Violation of this policy and/or use that violates any other district policy shall result in disciplinary measures and confiscation of the electronic device.
-School administrators may read, examine, or inspect the contents upon reasonable suspicion that the device contains evidence of a violation of civil and/or criminal law, Board policy, or the Code of Student Conduct.
+Violation of this policy and/or use that violates any other district policy shall result in disciplinary action as follows: